Monument Valley Mitchell Mesa; philiphyde |

 “There are no good points so far as I am concerned.
 All I know is that it makes me afraid.”

-“But I don’t care about seeing things in a different way, don Juan.
+“There is nothing wrong with being afraid.
+When you fear, you see things in a different way.”“But I don’t care about seeing things in a different way, don Juan.
 I think I am going to leave the learning about Mescalito alone.
 I can’t handle it, don Juan.
 This is really a bad situation for me.”

 “Of course it is bad—even for me.
 You are not the only one who is baffled.”